thesofproject/sof-docs/developer_guides/virtualization/running.rst

 We recommend using the "Virtual Machine Manager."
 Run it on a separate Linux machine to create a Linux VM image that can be used by QEMU.
-In this way, the "Manager" doesn't have to be installed on the target system, thus leaving that system clean and free from numerous additional packages that the "Manager" installs with it.
+In this way, the Manager doesn't have to be installed on the target system, thus leaving that system clean and free from numerous additional packages that the Manager installs with it.

 2. Build the Linux kernel
 *************************